-Jason Rutyna, PE, is an Environmental Engineer with over 15 years of professional experience in the field of civil and environmental engineering.
-Jason has extensive experience providing our clients with scientific and engineering analyses to help them make informed decisions to address their environmental and water resource challenges.
-His expertise includes surface water quality modeling, hydrodynamic and sediment transport modeling, open channel hydraulics, and water resource systems analysis.
-Jason works with the development and application of hydrodynamic/hydraulic models, hydraulic transient/pneumatic models, water quality models, and mixing zone models.
+Jason Rutyna, PE, is an Environmental Engineer with over 16 years of professional experience in the field of civil and environmental engineering.
+Jason provides our clients with scientific and engineering analyses to help them make informed decisions to address environmental and water resource challenges.
+His expertise includes hydrodynamic and sediment transport modeling, open channel hydraulics, surface water quality modeling, and water resource systems analysis.
+In his work, Jason develops and applies hydrodynamic/hydraulic models, hydraulic transient/pneumatic models, water quality models, and mixing zone models.

-Jason has a BS and MS in Civil and Environmental Engineering from Wayne State University with a focus on water resources and environmental engineering.
+Jason is a licensed professional engineer with a BS and MS in Civil and Environmental Engineering from Wayne State University, focusing on water resources and environmental engineering.